-24 Feb Liam Neeson, Husband of Brain Injury Fatality Natasha Richardson, Speaks out on “60 Minutes”
+24 Feb Liam Neeson, Husband of Brain Injury Fatality Natasha Richardson, Speaks Out

-Five years ago, Dr. Arno Fried was among the neurosurgical experts explaining the fatal brain injury following a ski accident suffered by actress Natasha Richardson.
-Last night, for the first time in five years, her husband, Liam Neeson, spoke about his wife’s death on the news program “60 Minutes.”
+Five years ago, Dr. Arno Fried was among the neurosurgical experts explaining the fatal brain injury on TV following a ski accident suffered by actress Natasha Richardson.
+Last night, for the first time in five years, her husband, Liam Neeson, spoke about his wife’s death on the news program 60 Minutes.

 Of medical interest in the story was the comment by the interviewer Anderson Cooper, who mentioned that following Richardson’s seemingly minor head injury, she experienced what is termed a lucid interval.